 - There should be more of the darker areola visible above the baby's top lip, than below the bottom lip.

-Things you can look for, as signs that your baby is feeding well and latched on properly:
+Signs that your baby is feeding well and latched on properly

-- The baby has a large mouthful of breast.
+- Your baby has a large mouthful of breast.

-- The baby's chin is firmly touching the breast.
+- Your baby's chin is firmly touching the breast.

 - It doesn't hurt - although the initial sucks are strong.

-- The baby's cheeks are rounded throughout sucking.
+- Your baby's cheeks are rounded throughout sucking.

 - There is rhythmic sucking and swallowing, with occasional pauses.
 There will be cycles of short sucks and also long, deep drawing sucks.

-- The baby finishes feeding and comes off the breast on their own.
+- Your baby finishes feeding and comes off the breast on their own.